-I have been a global citizen serving hundreds of families in birth throughout Thailand and Southeast Asia since 2003.
-South Korea is now my home.
+I have been a global citizen serving hundreds of families in birth throughout the United States, Thailand, Indonesia, and South Korea since 2003.
+Seoul is now my home.

-The seed that held my path to midwifery was planted when my Yia Yia (grandmother) gave birth to my mother.
-This seed sprouted when I was a child listening intently and with curiousity to the birth stories of women in my family.
-In my 20's I volunteered in a busy acupuncture clinic in San Francisco and often worked with pregnant clients.
+The seed that held my path to midwifery was planted when my Yia Yia (grandmother in Greek) gave birth to my mother in the 1940's and died from cesarean complications.
+Like all children, I was curious.
+I listened intently to the birth stories of women in my family, especially my mother's birth story.
+In my 20's I volunteered at a busy acupuncture clinic in San Francisco and often worked with pregnant women.
 I was awed by the mystery and beauty of every pregnant woman who walked through the doors with her baby to be nourished by Chinese medicine.
-In between taking out needles, measuring herbal medicines, and drinking copious amounts of green tea in the clinic's kitchen, I was deeply touched and transformed by the power of acupuncture, the smell, and energy of herbs, and the wisdom of ancient healing.
+In between taking out needles, measuring herbal medicines, and drinking copious amounts of green tea in the clinic's kitchen, I was transformed by the power of words as medicine, the smell and energy of herbs, and the wisdom of ancient systems of health.

-In my early 30’s I moved to Washington, DC and worked full-time as a program analyst in the White House and moonlighted as a yoga teacher and began massage therapy school.
+In my early 30’s I moved to Washington, DC for graduate school and then worked full-time as a program analyst in the White House.
+I moonlighted as a yoga teacher and began massage therapy school.
 Through a conversation with a midwife in my yoga class I discovered the art of the birth doula.
 I trained and certified (DONA) with Penny Simkin in 2002.
-Two years later, my husband and I moved to Bangkok, Thailand, to begin a new chapter in our lives.
+Two years later I moved to Bangkok, Thailand, and a new chapter in my life began.

-I started a busy doula and pregnancy yoga and massage practice, ran a prenatal support group for Bangkok Mothers & Babies International (BAMBI), co-created and taught prenatal yoga teacher trainings, became a certified hypnotherapist/Hypnobirthing practitioner, and attended my first 10-day silent Vipassana meditation retreat at 30 weeks pregnant with my first child.
+I started my own doula, yoga, and massage practice for the childbearing year, and ran a prenatal support group for Bangkok Mothers & Babies International (BAMBI).
+I co-created and taught prenatal yoga teacher trainings, became a certified hypnotherapist/Hypnobirthing practitioner, and attended my first 10-day silent Vipassana meditation retreat at 30 weeks pregnant with my first child.

-My midwife-attended home birth on The Farm with our first child in 2007 inspired me to study midwifery.
+My midwife-attended home birth on The Farm in 2007 inspired me to study midwifery because of how I was cared for by midwives.
 Between 2009 – 2012, I completed three midwifery apprenticeships at Yayasan Bumi Sehat (Healthy Mother Earth Foundation) in Ubud, Bali.
-I graduated from a nationally accredited midwifery school in the US and am a Certified Professional Midwife (CPM).
+I graduated from a nationally accredited midwifery school in the US (National Midwifery Institute) and have been a Certified Professional Midwife (CPM) since 2015.

 My heart sings, whether serving families in villages or in cities, in hospitals or homes, and I serve women no matter where or how they live and birth.
 My approach starts here.